CesiumGS/3d-tiles/README.md

 The file extension of `content.url` defines the [tile format](#tileFormats).
 The url can be another tiles.json file to create a tileset of tilesets.
 See [External tilesets](#external-tilesets)

 `content.boundingVolume` defines an optional bounding volume similar to the top-level `boundingVolume` property.
 But unlike the top-level `boundingVolume` property, `content.boundingVolume` is a tightly fit bounding volume enclosing just the tile's contents.
 This is used for replacement refinement; `boundingVolume` provides spatial coherence and `content.boundingVolume` enables tight view frustum culling.
-The screenshot below shows the bounding volumes for the root tile for [Canary Wharf](http://cesiumjs.org/CanaryWharf/).  `boundingVolume`, shown in red, and encloses the entire area of the tileset; `content.boundingVolume` shown in blue, encloses just the four models in the root tile.
+The screenshot below shows the bounding volumes for the root tile for [Canary Wharf](http://cesiumjs.org/CanaryWharf/).  `boundingVolume`, shown in red, encloses the entire area of the tileset; `content.boundingVolume` shown in blue, encloses just the four models in the root tile.

 ![](figures/contentsBox.png)